AngeloBongiorno/SE2-group07/backend/API.md

  API to find the next customer that has to be served and it sets the ticket as called.

 - Request Parameters: None
-- Request Body Content: None
+- Request Body Content:
+  Example:
+{
+  "counter_id" : "1"
+}
 - Response Body Content: the next that is going to be served
   - Example: `{
     "ticket_id": 4,